 March 29, 2020 Update – Provisions of this relief measure were updated when the CARES Act was signed into law by President Trump on March 27, 2020

-The CARES Act includes $10 billion in funding for a provision to provide advances of $10,000 to small businesses and nonprofits that apply for EIDLs within three days of applying for the loan.
+The CARES Act includes $10 billion in funding for a provision to provide advances of up to $10,000 to small businesses and nonprofits that apply for EIDLs within three days of applying for the loan.
 The EIDL emergency grant does not need to be repaid, even if the grantee is subsequently denied an EIDL, and may be used to provide paid sick leave to employees, maintaining payroll, meet increased production costs due to supply chain disruptions, or pay business obligations, including debts, rent and mortgage payments.
 See Tronconi Segarra & Associates post on Emergency Grants here

 The entities eligible for an Economic Injury Disaster Loan now include the following with 500 or fewer employees: